The Dot-Com Bubble Explained: Was the Dot-Com Bubble an Economic Recession?

 The dot-com bubble is one of the most talked-about financial events in modern economic history.
 It represents a period of intense optimism, rapid technological change, massive stock market speculation, and ultimately, a dramatic market collapse.
 Even decades later, people still ask the same question: Was the dot-com bubble actually an economic recession, or was it something different?

-To answer that question properly, we need to understand what the dot-com bubble was, why it formed, how it collapsed, and how economists define a recession in the first place.
-Only then can we determine whether the dot-com bubble qualifies as an economic recession—or whether it was a market crash that spilled into the broader economy.
+To answer that question properly, we need to understand what the dot-com bubble was, why it formed, how it collapsed, and how economists define a recession.
+Only then can we determine whether the dot-com bubble qualifies as an economic recession—or as a market crash that spilled over into the broader economy.
 This article explains the dot-com bubble in simple terms and clarifies why it is often confused with a recession, even though the reality is more nuanced.

 What Was the Dot-Com Bubble?